gamercade-io/gamercade_console/README.md

 1. Networking Functionality (WASM):
     1. Test if input for prev and "was pressed" is actually correct handling is actually correct
     1. Check how increasing/decreasing heap mem works (will need another test suite)
+1. Float random generation
+    1. Does float range work correctly?

 In Progress:
-1. Add deterministic random number generation function
-    1. Use fastrand or nanorand crates?
-    1. Add "shared" and "client" random?

 TODO (In order of priority):
 1. Example games/wasm folder?